 It would seem pretty simple for the Wandering Pursuer to avoid trampling on other people’s rights.
 The Wandering Pursuer is not forcing anyone to behave similarly, nor opposing the free pursuit of happiness by the conventional majority or by the Righteous Oppressor.
 The Wandering Pursuer is not seeking to take control of government and install a system of laws that would peel away the rights of the conventional majority.
 The Wandering Pursuer just wants to be left alone, or left to commune with others who are comfortable with the deviant behavior.

 Thus, some behavior of the Wandering Pursuer might be morally restricted by the Righteous Oppressor.
-If, for example, the Wandering Pursuer is a nudist and pursues happiness by freeing himself from all forms of clothing, the conventional majority might be justified in enacting laws that require – at least to some degree – the wearing of minimal clothing in order that the conventional majority not be offended by the nakedness of the Wandering Pursuer.
+If, for example, the Wandering Pursuer is a nudist and pursues happiness by freeing himself from all forms of clothing, the conventional majority might be justified in enacting laws that require – at least to some degree – the wearing of minimal clothing in public places so that the conventional majority is not offended by the nakedness of the Wandering Pursuer.
 This is consistent with the concept of the “right to not be offended.”

 But this in itself is a dubious “right.”
 People are offended by all kinds of behavior that is not illegal nor regulated within the conventional majority.
 Taking off your sweaty shoes and socks on a crowded subway and subjecting those around you to your stinky feet is offensive.
 Farting, belching, blowing your nose into your sleeve, picking your nose, singing off key, screaming at your kids, and driving slowly in the left lane are all offensive to some.
-Aside from rules that force everyone to conform perfectly to the conventional majority’s way of doing things in all areas of life, where is the boundary separating acceptable deviant behavior from unacceptable and “offensive” behavior that can be morally regulated?
+We could have rules that force everyone to conform perfectly to the conventional majority’s way of doing things in all areas of life.
+So, where is the boundary separating acceptable deviant behavior from unacceptable and “offensive” behavior that can be morally regulated?

 Take the case of the cigarette.
 Here we have a consumer product, linked to an enormous economic chain of crop production, harvesting, manufacturing, and marketing that supports a multi-billion dollar industry, which in turn generates thousands of jobs, billions in tax revenues, and ultimately shortens many lives.
 But, as a long as buying and smoking cigarettes does not violate the rights of others, or inflict harm on others, or damage the planet, I should have the right to smoke.
 And with this the conventional majority agrees.
 Five decades ago, more than half the adult population smoked cigarettes in public places, including indoor public space, without a second thought.
 In some places like airplanes, movie Theaters, restaurants, and office environments, smoking was restricted to certain areas (or more accurately, there were selected non-smoking areas) to accommodate the desires of those who wished to not smoke or be exposed to the smoke, and specifically for young children and those with breathing problems, for whom it was (even then) recognized that breathing in the smoke was not a good idea.
 But, aside from those minor restrictions, if I wanted to smoke in public, it was my right to smoke.
 And the cigarette companies made sure that my rights were protected.

-But, when our collective knowledge base changed and the conventional majority came to understand that being exposed to second-hand smoke was a bad thing, laws were passed to prohibit smoking in some public areas, despite the rights of smokers.
+But, when our collective knowledge base changed and the conventional majority came to understand that being exposed to second-hand smoke was a health hazard (thus, smoking near other people inflicted harm on them), laws were passed to prohibit smoking in some public areas, despite the rights of smokers.
 More and more restrictions have been put in place so that in some parts of the U.S., smoking is effectively banned in any public space.
 Smokers are now considered Wandering Pursuers – with the right to pursue their happiness by smoking, but not in any places that would expose an unwilling person to their cigarettes.
-The right to have clean smoke-free air to breathe has been now deemed to trump the right of the smoker to light up anywhere.
+The right to have clean smoke-free air to breathe has been now deemed superior to the right of the smoker to light up anywhere.
 This gradual change in the legal landscape and the conventional wisdom occurred over many years, yet few people among the conventional majority would now question the current convention – including many who grew up when the convention was opposite.

 So, evolution of convention happens.
-What was conventional becomes deviant.
+What was conventional may become deviant.
 Times change, information changes, and the definitions of acceptable behavior shift.
-But, for now, the Righteous Oppressor dictates that the Wandering Pursuer does not have the right to be naked within the bounds of public spaces, as dictated by duly enacted laws and regulations passed by the conventional majority.
-The fundamental justification for the law is the conventional majority’s right to not be offended.
+For now, the Righteous Oppressor dictates that the Wandering Pursuer does not have the right to be naked in public spaces, nor to smoke in most indoor public spaces, as dictated by duly enacted laws and regulations passed by the conventional majority.
+The fundamental justification for these laws is the conventional majority’s right to not be offended or physically harmed by the behavior.

 Harm to other people.